karyssakrebs/Homework-5---Stack-Queues/README.md

 ### Make sure to commit + push *before* the deadline to have your code be considered for grading.
 >Pro-Tip:
 >- Read the tests thoroughly, note the situations they are testing, and devise a strategy on how to solve the palindrome checker.
 Then create the sequence diagram, ensuring your logic is sound.
 Finally, implement in code.
+>- Make sure to do the book reading, there's lots of code in there to help you along!